Getting Started with SoulslikeCombat

 1. Drag BP_MyEnemy into your level

-2. Set player as focus target (or use demo player)
+2. Set player as focus target (or use demo BP_DummyTarget, which registers itself as target automatically)

 3. Click Play